YaminNather/wholy-website/README.md

 Whether you're a fan of bold berry notes or tropical vibes, our unique cookies are the perfect treat for any occasion.
 Enjoy the convenience of ordering online and having these delicious fruit-filled cookies delivered right to your door!

 ## Technology Stack
-- Frontend: NextJs, ReactJS, TSX, SCSS.
-- Backend: NodeJS, MedusaJS.
+- Website built using NextJS, Typescript and SCSS for the frontend.
+- Admin Dashboard and Backend built using NodeJS and MedusaJS.
+- Integrated Authentication using Firebase Authentication.
+- Stripe was used as the Payment Processor.

+## Features
+- Cart functionality without the need to be signed in.
-- Authentication: Firebase Authentication.
+- Authentication via Firebase Authentication.
-- File Storage: AWS S3.
-- Payment Processor: Stripe.
+- Various Payment Options through Stripe.
+- Ordering functionality with tracking using Shiprocket.
+- Admin Dashboard through Medusa JS.

 ## Screenshots
 <img src="readme_images/home_page_story_section.png" />